-A study to assess the effects of ACI-24.060 in Alzheimer's disease and in Down Syndrome
+A study to assess the effects of ACI-24.060 in Alzheimer's disease and in Down syndrome

 Information about the drug that will be tested in the study